Divergent-Insights/dbt-dataquality/README.md

 ```
 **Important**: when using an external stage you need to set the parameter `load_from_internal_stage` to `False` on the load_log_* macros.
 See below for more details

+### Resources Creation

-Use the macro `create_resources` to create the required Snowflake resources
+Use the macro `create_resources` to create the backend resources required by the package
 - If you have the right permissions, you should be able to run this macro to create all resources required by the dbt_dataquality package
   - For example, a successful run of `dbt run-operation create_resources` will give you the schema, table and staging tables required by the package

 If you are in a complex environment with stringent permissions, you can run the macro in "dry mode" which will give you the SQL required by the macro.
 Once you have the SQL you can copy and paste and run manully the parts of the query that make sense
 - For example, `dbt run-operation create_resources --args '{dry_run:True}'`

-- Keep in mind that the "create_resources" macro creates an internal stage by default.
+Also, keep in mind that the "create_resources" macro creates an internal stage by default.
 If you are wanting to load log files via an external stage then you can disable the creation of the internal stage
   - For example, `dbt run-operation create_resources --args '{internal_stage:False}'`

+### Generating some log files

 Optionally, do a regular run of dbt source freshness or dbt test on your local project to generate some logging files
 - For example ```dbt run``` or ```dbt test```

+### Loading log files - Internal Stage

 Use the load macros provided by the dbt_quality package to load the dbt logging information that's required
 - Use the macro `load_log_sources` to load sources.json and manifest.json files
 - Use the macro `load_log_tests` to load run_results.json and manifest.json files

+### Loading log files - External Stage
-- To load data from an external stage, you must:
+To load data from an external stage, you must:
-  - Workout on your own how to create and load the data on the external stage
+- Workout on your own how to create, configure and load the data to the external stage
-  - If you are using the `create_resources` macro then set the parameter `create_internal_stage` to `False`
+  - In this case, when running the `create_resources` macro set the parameter `create_internal_stage` to `False`
     - For example: `dbt run-operation create_resources --args '{create_internal_stage: False}'`
 - Set the package variable `dbt_dataquality_stage: my_external_stage` (as described at the beginning of the Usage section)
 - When running the `load_log_sources` and `load_log_tests` macros set the parameter `load_from_internal_stage` to `False`
   - For example: `dbt run-operation load_log_sources --args '{load_from_internal_stage: False}'`

-**Create and populate downstream models**
+### Create and populate downstream models

 - Use `dbt run --select dbt_quality.sources` to load source freshness logs
 - Use `dbt run --select dbt_quality.tests` to load tests logs

 ## Data Quality Attributes
-This package supports capturing and reporting on Data Quality Attributes, this is a very popular feature!
+This package supports capturing and reporting on Data Quality Attributes; this is a very popular feature!

 To use this functionality just following these simple steps: